HOW DOES THE MEDIATION PROCESS WORK?

 CIRCUIT COURT MEDIATION

-Mr. Rochen is certified in all twenty (20) judicial circuits; he is capable of mediating almost any type of formal lawsuit pending in the Florida circuit court system and routinely conducts both virtual and in-person mediations throughout all twenty (20) circuits.
+Mr. Rochen is certified in all twenty (20) judicial circuits; he is capable of mediating almost any type of formal lawsuit pending in the Florida circuit court system and routinely conducts mediations throughout all twenty (20) circuits.

 COUNTY COURT MEDIATION